 And here’s some kind words from another of my house concerts hosts:

 Ideally, I’d be playing to at least 10-15 people.
-The gig will typically cost somewhere between £10 – £15 per ticket (or ‘suggested donation’ if we’re going to get legal about it!) depending on how much it costs for me to get to your house, and on how many people are coming.
+The gig will typically cost somewhere between £10 – £15 per ticket (or ‘suggested donation’) depending on how much it costs for me to get to your house, and on how many people are coming.

-I’ve covered a lot of musical genres as Calamateur so, just to clarify things, here’s the kind of music I would be playing in your house (minus the drums, bass and electric guitar that kick in half-way through!):
+I’ve covered a lot of musical genres in my time so, just to clarify things, here’s the kind of music I would be playing in your house (minus the drums, bass and electric guitar that kick in half-way through!):

 And just to tantalise you even further, here’s a couple of blog posts people have written after seeing me play at a house concert: